 - Users.
-We provide our users with advanced search capabilities and an extensive range of online services that enable them to find relevant information quickly and easily, as well as co arrange transportation, access entertainment and shop over the internet. - Advertisers.
-Our online advertising platform allows advertisers to reach a large audience of users in their markets and deliver cost-effective online advertising.
-With Yandex Direct, ou advertising platform, advertisers can promote their products and services through relevant ads targeted to a particular user query, the content of a website or the application or webpage behavior or characteristics. - Yandex Advertising Network partners.
+We provide our users with advanced search capabilities and an extensive range of online services that enable them to find relevant, objective information quickly and easily, as well as communicate, connect, arrange transportation, access entertainment and shop over the internet. - •Advertisers.
+Our online advertising platform allows advertisers to reach a large audience of users in their markets and deliver cost effective online advertising.
+With Yandex Direct, our auction based advertising platform, advertisers can promote their products and services through relevant ads targeted to a particular user query, the content of a website or the application or webpage being viewed, or user behavior or characteristics. - Yandex Advertising Network partners.
 We have relationships with a large number of third-party websites, which we refer to as the Yandex Advertising Network.
-In addition to serving and applications, we also serve ads on our network partners' websites and share the fees generated by these ads with our partners, providing an important revenue stream for them.
+In addition to serving ads on our own website and the application, we also serve ads on our network partners' websites and share the fees generated by these ads with our partners, providing an important revenue stream for them.

-Online advertising revenues accounted for 69.4%, 57.9% and 46.8% of our total revenues in 2019, 2020 and 2021, respectively.
+Search and Portal revenues increased by 38% in 2022 on the back of strong trends in the Yandex Advertising Network (led primarily by partner apps as well as websites) and solid growth in our Search ad revenues.
+This dynamic was driven by ongoing investments in the development of our ad technologies and products (with a particular focus on the e-commerce sector, SMB clients and improving our iOS share).
 Our online advertising revenues consist of fees charged to advertisers for serving online ads on our websites and apps and those of our partners in the Yandex Advertising Network.
-Although the majority of our revenues are generated by direct sales to our advertisers, a significant portion of our advertising is sold through media agencies.
+Although the majority of our revenue is generated by direct sales to our advertisers, a significant portion of our advertising is sold through media agencies.

 We benefit from a large and diverse base of advertisers.
 Our advertisers include individuals and small, medium and large enterprises across Russia and the other countries in which we operate.
-No individual advertiser accounted for more than 1% of our total revenues in 2019, 2020 or 2021.
-On a geographical basis, based on the billing address of the customer, we generated more than 92% of our total revenues in each of 2019, 2020 and 2021 from customers in Russia.
+No individual advertiser accounted for more than 0.6% of our total revenues in 2020, 2021 or 2022.
+On a geographical basis, we generated more than 91% of our total revenues in each of 2020, 2021 and 2022 from advertisers and other customers with billing addresses in Russia, including the Russian offices of large multinational corporations.